Fliegerführer Irak: Activities

-On the same day, the British Royal Air Force (RAF) paid Junck back with his own coin.
-Two cannon-firing, long-range Hawker Hurricanes which had arrived unannounced from Egypt, and six Bristol Blenheim bombers from 84 Squadron, struck the Germans at Mosul.
-For the loss of one Hurricane, two German aircraft were destroyed and four damaged.
+On the same day, the British Royal Air Force (RAF) attacked the Germans in Mosul with two cannon-firing, long-range Hawker Hurricanes which had arrived unannounced from Egypt, and six Bristol Blenheim bombers from 84 Squadron.
+The British lost one Hurricane, with two German aircraft being destroyed and four damaged.
 In addition, two Gladiator biplane fighters from Habbaniya encountered two Messerschmitt 110s attempting to take off from Rashid Airfield in Baghdad.
 Both Messerschmitts were destroyed.

-By the 18th of May, Junck's force had been whittled down to 8 Messerschmitt Bf 110s, 4 Heinkel He 111s, and 2 Junkers Ju 52s.
+By 18 May, Junck's force had been whittled down to 8 Messerschmitt Bf 110s, 4 Heinkel He 111s, and 2 Junkers Ju 52s.
 This represented a roughly 30 percent loss of his original force.
 With few replacements available, no spares, poor fuel, and aggressive attacks by the British, this rate of attrition did not bode well for Fliegerführer Irak.
 By the end of May, Junck had lost 14 Messerschmitts and 5 Heinkels.

 Hitler, in support of the Iraqi insurrection, issued Führer Directive No. 30 on 23 May.

-On the 27th of May, twelve Italian Fiat CR.42 biplane fighters of the Regia Aeronautica (Royal Italian Air Force) arrived in Mosul to operate under German command.
-By the 29th of May, Italian aircraft were reported over Baghdad.
+On 27 May, twelve Italian Fiat CR.42 biplane fighters of the Regia Aeronautica (Royal Italian Air Force) arrived in Mosul to operate under German command.
+By 29 May, Italian aircraft were reported over Baghdad.
 According to Winston Churchill, the Italian aircraft accomplished nothing.
-Other reports state that they actually arrived in time to take part in the final air battle of the Iraq campaign on the 29th of May, scoring victories against No. 94 Squadron RAF.
+Other reports state that they actually arrived in time to take part in the final air battle of the Iraq campaign on 29 May, scoring victories against No. 94 Squadron RAF.

-Grobba sent a panicked message from Baghdad to Berlin on the 28th of May reporting that the British were close to the city with more than "one hundred tanks".
+Grobba sent a panicked message from Baghdad to Berlin on 28 May reporting that the British were close to the city with more than "one hundred tanks".
 By then, Junck had no serviceable Messerschmitt Bf 110s and only two Heinkel He 111s with just four bombs between them.

-The German military mission to Iraq left under cover of darkness on the 29th of May.
+The German military mission to Iraq left under cover of darkness on 29 May.
 Dr. Grobba himself fled Iraq the next day.